-Can only be worn by young unmarried women.
-They have long sode and are the most formal Kimono for unmarried women.
+Furisode can only be worn by young unmarried women.
+They have long sode (袖 sleeves) and are the most formal Kimono for unmarried women.
 They always have a big eba pattern and no kamon.
 (You want to know more about furisode?)

 ④ Mofuku 喪服

-This is just worn for funerals and it is all black and have three kamon inserted.
+This kimono is onlyt worn for funerals and it is all black and have three kamon inserted.
 There will be tied a black obi, black obiage, and black obishime.
 When you wear a mofuku, there are some special rules, I will write about later.

 ⑤ Homongi 訪問着

 It is very hard to distinguish between ④ and ⑤, but I will try to explain the difference clearly.
 Homongi always have an eba pattern.
-The sketch is drawn on the Kimono which is made provisionally.
-After this is done, all the seams are undone and the real pattern will be painted over the sketch.
-That is why this pattern continues prettily over all seams without interruption, after the Kimono is re-sewed.
-This pattern makes a Kimono very expensive and gives it a formal rank.
+The sketch of the pattern is drawn on the kimono which is swen provisionally.
+After this is done, all the seams will be taken and the real pattern will be painted over the sketch.
+That is why this pattern continues prettily over all seams without interruption, after the kimono is re-sewed.
+This pattern makes a kimono very expensive and gives it a formal rank.

 ⑥ Tsukesage つけさげ

 The tsukesage pattern is painted directly on the role of cloth (tanmono 反物).
-That is why it may be cut by a seam after the Kimono is made.
+That is why it can be cut by a seam after the kimono is made.
 It is also a pattern which looks upwards to katayama and sodeyama.
-The rank of this pattern is lower than eba pattern, but higher than komon and can be worn at formal as well as casual scenarios.
+The rank of this pattern is lower than eba pattern, but higher than komon and can be worn at formal as well as casual occasions.

 ⑦ Iromuji 色無地